Claudio9701/amazon_fluvial_transport_net/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Important**: This license applies to the software code and processing pipeline.
+The underlying dataset is subject to the licensing terms specified in the original publication:

+> Rocha, T.A.H., Silva, L.L., Wen, F.H. et al. River dataset as a potential fluvial transportation network for healthcare access in the Amazon region.
+Sci Data 10, 188 (2023).

-This project follows the licensing terms of the original dataset.
-Please refer to the original publication for specific usage rights and restrictions.
+Users must comply with both this license and the original dataset's licensing terms.
+Please refer to the original publication for dataset-specific usage rights and restrictions.

 ## Support